• Skip to primary navigation

 Even with a good lawyer to guide your steps, you should understand more about the process of filing a lawsuit so that you can make more informed choices for your child:

 • Know the statute of limitations.
 Before filing, it’s essential to understand that there is a time limit.
-New Mexico law gives you just three years to file for a negligent medical incident.
-Exceptions are made for minors so that you may have until your child’s ninth birthday.[2]
+New Mexico law gives you three years to file for a negligent medical incident.
+Exceptions are made for minors, so you have until a year from your child’s 18th birthday.

 • Discuss damages with your lawyer.
-Also important to be aware of before filing is that you will be seeking to recover damages, costs associated with your child’s condition.
-New Mexico capped non-economic damages for things like pain and suffering, but it was ruled unconstitutional.
-You can seek as much as seems fair for all costs.
-Discuss this with your lawyer and provide all relevant medical records and bills to come up with the right amount.
+Also important to be aware of before filing is that you will seek to recover damages and costs associated with your child’s condition.
+New Mexico passed an amendment to the Medical Malpractice Act in 2023, establishing a cap of $750,000 on noneconomic damages for independent practices not associated with hospitals.[2]
+Discuss compensation with your lawyer and provide all relevant medical records and bills to determine the right amount.

 • Go before the medical review commission.
-New Mexico law requires that before officially beginning a medical malpractice lawsuit, you go before a medical review commission.
-The panel reviews your evidence and medical records and determines if it is likely medical negligence occurred, and if so, whether or not it harmed your child.[3]
-The decision of the panel is not binding.
+New Mexico law requires that you go before a medical review commission before officially beginning a medical malpractice lawsuit.
+The panel reviews your evidence and medical records and determines if it is likely that medical negligence occurred and, if so, whether or not it harmed your child.[3]
+The panel’s decision is not binding.
+If it decides your claim is valid, it will help prepare expert testimony for a lawsuit.

 • Go to trial.
-If the settlement discussion is unsuccessful, you can take your case to court.
+You can take your case to court if the settlement discussion is unsuccessful.
 You may be able to win a more substantial monetary award, but it will take longer.
 Both sides present evidence and expert witnesses to the jury.
 The jury then makes the final decision and awards any damages.

 How to File a Cerebral Palsy Discrimination Complaint in New Mexico